liteapi-travel/java-sdk/README.md

 # Booking flow

-liteAPI is a comprehensive and simple to implement Hotel Booking API.
-The booking flow consists of 3 section: Search, Book, and booking management.
+liteAPI offers a comprehensive and simple way to implement Hotel Booking flow.
+The booking flow consists of 3 sections: Search, Book, and booking management.

 <br>

 ## Search

-To access the search functionality and retrieve available hotels, you will need to create an instance of the SearchApi using the following line:
+To access the search functionality and retrieve available hotels, you need to create an instance of the SearchApi as follows:

 ```java
     import travel.liteapi.client.api.SearchApi;